BottleRocketStudios/Android-ArchitectureDemo/README.md

 # Bottle Rocket Android Architecture Guidelines
+This is a sample project to demonstrate the architecture of an Android app.
+It demonstrates accessing BitBucket API and displaying the repositories, pull requests, and snippets.

+## Features
+- Jetpack Compose (Material 3) - UI
+- Ktor - HTTP Client
+- Compose Navigation 2 (TODO upgrade to Compose Navigation 3)
+-

 ## How to Open Project in Android Studio
 * Clone project to local machine